 Easy Upgrades for the Weekend DIYer

-Use our step-by-step project planner to map out a spring, summer and fall's worth of fun and functional do-it-yourself projects
+Use our step-by-step project planner to map out a season of fun and functional do-it-yourself projects

 Why is it that when spring comes, you start dreaming about all the great projects you're going to do around the house, but next thing you know, there's frost on the lawn and you still don't have that patio laid or those gutters in place?